California chaparral and woodlands: Fire

 Chaparral, like most Mediterranean shrublands, is highly fire resilient and historically burned with high-severity, stand replacing events every 30 to 100 years.
 Historically, Native Americans burned chaparral to promote grasslands for textiles and food.
 Though adapted to infrequent fires, chaparral plant communities can be exterminated by frequent fires especially with climate change induced drought.
 Today, frequent accidental ignitions can convert chaparral from a native shrubland to nonnative annual grassland and drastically reduce species diversity, especially under global-change-type drought.
 The historical fire return interval for chaparral communities used to be 30–50 years, but has now decreased to 5–10 years due to human interference.

 Human influence

-The region has been heavily affected by grazing, logging, dams and water diversions, and intensive agriculture and urbanization, as well as competition by numerous introduced or exotic plant and animal species.
+The region has been heavily affected by grazing, logging, dams, and water diversions, intensive agriculture and urbanization, as well as competition by numerous introduced or exotic plant and animal species.
 Some unique plant communities, like southern California's Coastal Sage Scrub, have been nearly eradicated by agriculture and urbanization.
-As a result, the region now has many rare and endangered species, including the California condor (Gymnogyps californianus).
+As a result, the region now has many rare and endangered species, e.g., coastal California gnatcatcher, El Segundo blue butterfly, Palos Verdes blue butterfly, all of which are endemic to Southern California scrub communities.